Iteo/theme_tailor/packages/theme_tailor/README.md

 final allThemes = MyTailorGeneratedTheme.themes;
 ```

+If `themes` property is already used in the tailor class, the generator will use another name and print a warning.

 ## Change generated extensions
 By default, "@tailor" will generate an extension on "BuildContext" and expand theme properties as getters.
 If this is an undesired behavior, you can disable it by changing the "themeGetter" property in the "@Tailor" or use "@TailorComponent" annotation.